Chapter 16 : If My Eyes are Sad

 “Yes.
 Well that describes him this year.
 Depressing… and bringing everyone else down with him.
 It’s good to be finally rid of him.
-Let’s keep moving.
-I’d rather not think about my ex right now.”
+Let’s keep moving.”

 He was the picture of loneliness.

-But he would not be alone this night… not if she had anything to do about it.
+But he would not be alone this night… not if she had anything to say about it.

 And so she grabbed her pretty high-heel shoes, lifted her long dress, and ran after him barefoot.